Precisely match every patient's cancer with the right targeted therapy

 Simple, fast and safe

-Oncofocus test is performed on the routine histology sample within 10 working days*.
+Oncofocus cancer test is performed on the routine histology sample within 15 working days*.
 Samples can be sent through our free international shipment service.
 Request a test now

-Oncologica laboratories are located just south of Cambridge, UK at the Chesterford Research Park and utilise the most advanced technologies applying a quality management system in compliance with ISO15189 standards.
+Oncologica laboratories are located just south of Cambridge, UK at the Chesterford Research Park and utilize the most advanced technologies applying a quality management system in compliance with ISO15189 standards.

 If you are a patient

-The Oncofocus test allows you to accurately identify the best treatment for your cancer and exclude exclude those unlikely to be of benefit.
+The Oncofocus cancer test allows your clinician to accurately identify the best treatment for your cancer and exclude exclude those unlikely to be of benefit.